 In 1875, the Georgia Railroad and the Central jointly purchased the Western Railroad of Alabama.

-In 1881, William M. Wadley, president of the Central from 1866 to 1882, personally leased the Georgia Railroad.
-Along with it he acquired the Georgia’s interests in the WR of A and the Atlanta and West Point.
-Wadley then assigned the lease jointly to the Central of Georgia and the Louisville and Nashville Railroad.
+In 1881, Wadley personally leased the Georgia Railroad.
+Along with it he acquired the Georgia’s interests in the WR of A and the Atlanta & West Point.
+He then assigned the lease jointly to the Central of Georgia and the Louisville & Nashville Railroad.

 In 1886 the railroad changed the gauge of its tracks from five feet to the standard four feet, eight and a half inches.

-In June and July, 1888, the Central consolidated a number of lines it owned or leased into the 400-mile Savannah & Western.
+In June and July, 1888, the Central consolidated seven of the lines it controlled or leased into the 400-mile Savannah & Western.

 By 1888 the Central was controlled by the Richmond Terminal Company, a Virginia holding company with extensive railroad interests throughout the South.

-In July of 1890, the Central acquired all of the stock of the Savannah and Atlantic Railroad, an 18-mile excursion railroad between Savannah and Tybee Island.
+In July of 1890, the Central acquired all of the stock of the Savannah & Atlantic Railroad, an 18-mile excursion railroad between Savannah and Tybee Island.
 See 1897 map (132K).

 In 1890 the Central owned or controlled 2300 miles of railroad and was one of the most efficient and prosperous systems in the South.
 Unfortunately its control by the Richmond Terminal Company would lead to financial disaster.